What is Hydro-JULES?

 Is Hydro-JULES open source?

-Yes, Hydro-JULES will be open source and freely available for any use.
+Yes, Hydro-JULES components and the framework are openly developed and released under the BSD-3 licence which makes them open source and freely available for any use.

 Who funds Hydro-JULES?